iochia02/CAOS_project/documentation.md

 ## FreeRTOS demo application
 FreeRTOS is a class of RTOS that is designed to be small enough to run on a microcontroller.
 We developed a demo application to show the functionality of the implemented board.
 Hence, the description of that application follows.

-In particular, we will demonstate the usage of three timers (PIT0 channels 0 and 1 and PIT1 channel 0) and LPUART0, both to write and to receive data.
+In particular, we will demonstrate the usage of three timers (PIT0 channels 0 and 1 and PIT1 channel 0) and LPUART0, both to write and to receive data.

 ### Main file
 In the main file four tasks are created: